30 Best Sustainable Menswear Brands

-To craft the perfect fit for their items, Colorful Standard spend hours testing and reviewing customer feedback.
+To craft the perfect fit for their items, Colorful Standard spends hours testing and reviewing customer feedback.
 Garments are pre-washed to prevent shrinkage.
 This ensures customers receive products that fit them better.
 Clothing that lasts longer and fits better means less landfill waste.

 Ultimately, the brand’s goal is for its customers to buy less but buy better.
 To them, colour has no season.

 Sheep Inc is creating products for a new fashion future.
 Designed for life, their pieces are traceable, with uncompromised origins.
-They see the traditional model of fashion flawed with their clothing becoming part of the solution, not part of the problem.
+They see the traditional model of fashion as flawed with their clothing becoming part of the solution, not part of the problem.

 Considering the impact fashion has on the planet, it is refreshing to come across Sheep Inc, a brand that is carbon negative.
-This a result of their supply partners naturally offsetting more than they produce, coupled with the use of renewable energy throughout all manufacturing.
+This is a result of their supply partners naturally offsetting more than they produce, coupled with the use of renewable energy throughout all manufacturing.

 Every super-soft jumper bought from Sheep Inc comes with its own sheep.
 No, not a physical one sent in the post.
 But, the adoption of one from the same New Zealand farm your sweater’s wool came from